 - Benchmark your performance to find potential areas of improvement.

-Use the Sellics Benchmarker [Beta] to compare your KPIs (click-through-rate, conversion rate, CPC, ACoS, ROAS) against the benchmarks in your peer group by category and marketplace to get an understanding of the conditions for Sponsored Products and Sponsored Brands in your segment.
+Use the Benchmarker to compare your KPIs (click-through-rate, conversion rate, CPC, ACoS, ROAS) against the benchmarks in your peer group by category and marketplace to get an understanding of the conditions for Sponsored Products and Sponsored Brands in your segment.
 Use these insights to identify optimization potential and windows of opportunity.

 Finally, remember that in addition to the bare metrics and ad profit, Sponsored Brands ads have the potential to serve upper funnel goals and that moving your ad strategy gradually up the funnel is one sure way to secure long term success on Amazon.